Lifebuoy vs. Dettol: An Old Battle Of Disparagement

 Facts:

-4. The plaintiff claimed that the advertisement of the defendant was unfair, prejudicial to the plaintiff and not with honest intention and lowered the reputation of the plaintiff’s trade mark, offending Section 30 of the Trade Marks Act, 1999; Therefore, he prayed for restraining the defendant from showing the advertisement or any version or adoption thereof in any media till the disposal of the suit.
+4. The plaintiff claimed that the advertisement of the defendant was unfair, prejudicial to the plaintiff, and not with honest intention and lowered the reputation of the plaintiff’s trademark, offending Section 30 of the Trade Marks Act, 1999; Therefore, he prayed for restraining the defendant from showing the advertisement or any version or adoption thereof in any media till the disposal of the suit.

 2. In the same case Division Bench of High Court Calcutta held that the:-